MONTMARTRE GUIDE

 Héritage Laulhère

-French people and beret is something that cannot be separated from each other.
-Hence, O’bon Paris then thinks about putting the shop of beret like Héritage Laulhère into this article for those who are looking for a nice French original beret house.
-Héritage Laulahère provides you with various choices of beret from Laulhère brand; both classic and modern design.
-Laulhère is a French brand founded since 1840 and continue their activities until today with the traditional way of beret making.
-If you are eager to see more of Héritage Laulhère shop, we invite you to go to our article by clicking here.
-Apart from the information about the shop, we also provide you a discount of 10% which can be downloaded here.
+French people and beret are something that cannot be separated from each other.
+Hence, we thought to put the shop of beret like Héritage Laulhère into this article for those who are looking for a nice French original beret house.
+Héritage Laulahère provides you with various choices of beret from Laulhère brand; both classic and modern designs.
+Laulhère is a French brand founded in 1840 and continues its activities until today in the traditional way of making berets.
+If you are eager to see more of Héritage Laulhère shop, we invite you to check our article by clicking here.
+Apart from the information about the shop, we also provide you with a discount of 10% which can be downloaded here.

 Address : 7 Rue la Vieuville, 75018 Paris